Zulkir/my-meme-folder/README.md

 # my-meme-folder
-Online service for storing images always ready to post anywhere.
+Online service for having your images always at hand.